How to Build an Army of Volunteer Contributors for Your Blog

 Part of the answer comes down to building a volunteer army of contributors who will give you high-quality content, on the topics important to your business, for absolutely no money.

 That’s right.
 You can get access to tons of articles, infographics and videos.
-And all you have to do is ask.
+And it turns out, all you have to do is ask.

-How Business2Community Built A Media Company With No Employees
+How I Built a Media Company with No Employees

-While still at SAP, I took a similar approach to the company’s Business Innovation site.
+While still at SAP, I took a similar approach to the company’s Insight blog.
 I was given very little money to build the site and almost nothing to create original content.

 I actually wrote the first 24 articles myself summarizing white papers produced by our campaign team.
 6 articles for each of the 4 categories we launched with.